SteliosVakoufis/spring-boot-crud-api-exercise/README.md

 A user can make api calls to interact with a mysql database.

+A repository is initialized to access a table inside our database which allows us to have basic CRUD functionalities via api calls.
-Basic CRUD functionalities can be made to the database via the api calls and appropriate exceptions are thrown if any error occurs.
+Appropriate exceptions are thrown if any error occurs.